This article was first published on 21 July 2020 and updated with more information.

-Listed on the NASDAQ in the US, Interactive Brokers is a pioneer of global electronic trading with over 40 years of track record, and is best known for its industry-low commission rates, innovative brokerage services and global presence providing access to over 135 markets.
+Listed on the NASDAQ in the US, Interactive Brokers (IBKR) is a pioneer of global electronic trading with over 40 years of track record.
+IBKR is best known for its low commission rates, innovative brokerage services and global presence providing access to over 135 markets in 33 countries.

-Interactive Brokers reported that its client base continues to rapidly increase in Singapore.
-By opening an office here, investors in Singapore can finally leverage on its platform to invest in Singapore stocks.
-Previously, investors in Singapore could only use its platform to buy and sell stocks that are not listed in Singapore.
+Officially coming to Singapore in 2020, Interactive Brokers reports that its client base continues to rapidly increase in the country.
+While investors in Singapore were always able to open an IBKR account to trade, we could not use its platform to buy and sell stocks and other securities listed in Singapore.
+Now, we can.

 On the Interactive Brokers’ website, it states three main reasons for people to invest via Interactive Brokers.